LaurentBouquet/surfacegps/README.md

 # SurfaceGPS

-SurfaceGPS is an application that calculates the area of a piece of land using the GPS sensor of a smartphone
+SurfaceGPS is an application that calculates the area of a piece of land using the GPS sensor of a smartphone.

 _Note: SurfaceGPS requires Ionic CLI 3._